BohdanKrasovskyi/BohdanKrasovskyi/README.md

 As an **Intern Software Engineer at Itransition**, I worked on backend logic, database design, and admin panel development while collaborating with a professional engineering team.

+Currently working in Capgemini as a Software Engineer.

 I also worked on a **research project in time-series forecasting**, building models such as **XGBoost** and **SARIMAX** to analyze and predict electricity consumption using large datasets.

 ---